 I genuinely love what I do and work hard to effectively address weight concerns, binge eating, overeating, body image challenges, and various nutrition related health concerns.
 I don’t come from the perspective that eating challenges are a sign that “something is wrong with someone” or that someone needs to be “fixed”.
 I look at them as an indication that we need to listen and explore the personal dimensions in life that impact food, weight and health.
 So often, our eating challenges are connected to work, money, relationship, family, intimacy, life stress and so much more.
 By discovering the areas that are most relevant, success is more easily achieved.
 I use coaching strategies and nutrition principles that are nourishing, doable, sustainable and provide results.

-I have a goal to help people of all ages but I do have a special place in my heart for young people in high school and college.
+I have a goal to help people of all ages but I do have a special place in my heart for women in their 20s and 30s.
 Personally, I spent far too many of my younger years focused on trying to make my body different than it was and, even more challenging, to keep it that way.
 I became a guru of every method, every diet and exercise program out there to create a body that I could feel good in.
 I wanted to be thin and have tone muscles.
 That was it.
 I decided that thin and muscular would make me feel attractive.
 Worthy of love.
 Confident.
 My life would finally be perfect if only I looked like her.
 I know that there are too many people, young and old suffering around ‘not feeling good enough’.
 One of our primary cultural messages shouts out that we have to look, be and do things a certain way to be considered good enough.
 We have an epidemic of people not living their full potential.
 Our world is missing out.